NishchayAnand/software-engineering/System Design/LLD/Backend/Case Studies/Movie Ticket Booking System/Notes.md

 3. **Improve Maintenance:** Adopting the singleton pattern for service and DAO classes reduces the overhead of creating and managing resources, ensures thread safety, maintains consistency in business logic or database operations, minimizes dependency management complexity, and simplifies the overall code structure.

+4. **Maintain Data Integrity:** We cannot have two shows running on a screen in a theatre at same time.
+You use a **trigger** at the database level to catch overlapping shows for ultimate data integrity (guarantees integrity no matter the source of data insertion).
+Alternatively, you can implement checks in your service layer or DAO to ensure no overlapping shows are added.

 ## EXTRA

 - When a screen is deleted/stopped working, nothing happens to the Theatre table.
 Hence, the theatre table/entity does not need a field / column to present its association with the screen table/entity.
 There can be a unidirectional relationship between screen and theatre, where the theatre doesn’t have reference back to the screen.